Top 4 Sentence Embedding Techniques using Python

 • Siamese Network

-Sentence-BERT uses a Siamese network like architecture to provide 2 sentences as an input.
-These 2 sentences are then passed to BERT models and a pooling layer to generate their embeddings.
-Then use the embeddings for the pair of sentences as inputs to calculate the cosine similarity.
+Sentence-BERT uses a Siamese network-like architecture to provide two sentences as input.
+These two sentences are then passed to BERT models and a pooling layer to generate their embeddings.
+The embeddings for the pair of sentences are then used as inputs to calculate the cosine similarity.

 We can install Sentence BERT using: